billycychan/acme-park-mvp/README.md

 members present their transponder at the gate, and the gate is opened if they have a valid permit.

+## Prerequisite
+- Java 21+
+- python 3.10
+- Docker

 ## Overall Description

 - `infrastructure`: contains the _technical_ services used to support the ACME PARK!
 MVP
     - `message-broker`: A RabbitMQ server to support event-driven architectures using MQTT and AMQP protocols.
       - AMQP was used in this project
+      - Message Queue was used for inter-service communication
     - `service-registry`: An Eureka server (Netflix) to support service discovery
-      - Message Queue was used for inter-service communication
 - `services`: The business services used to support ACME PARK!
 MVP
     - `gate-service`: service to receive transponder access request sent by client and forward them to permit service for validation
     - `permit-service` service to receive validation request sent by `gate-service` and give back the result to gate-service